 1976–77

 Starts teaching at North Brisbane College of Advanced Education (until 1981).
 In 1977 holds first solo exhibition at Ray Hughes Gallery, Brisbane.
-The theme of farmyard life becomes main subject matter in his art from the late 1970s.
+Farmyard life becomes the main subject matter in his art from the late 1970s.

 1990